goga-lanchava/abl-cdi-method-comparison-tools/README.md

-# ABG analyzes and ABL–CDI measurement methods comparison and correction Tools
+# ABG analyzes and ABL–CDI measurement methods comparison and correction tools

 Two MATLAB App Designer applications for working with blood gas data from the ABL Flex 800 (intermittent electrochemical analyzer) and the Terumo CDI 500